 Sacrificing Carbohydrates for More Protein May Negatively Affect Your Testosterone Levels

 Research has found that diets high in protein, but low in fats and carbohydrates have lower testosterone levels when compared to individuals that consume more carbs (meaning a higher carb: protein ratio).
-Though this finding is interesting, it could also be attributed to another noted observation from the same study; that cortisol levels are higher in individuals who consume low carb diets.
-Cortisol and testosterone share a negatively inverse relationship, which could explain why as cortisol increases, while testosterone decreases.
-However, if you keep fat consumption high while going low on carbohydrates it seems to work and not increase cortisol, such as in the case of the ketogenic diet.
+Though this finding is interesting, it could also be attributed to another noted observation from the same study; that cortisol levels are higher in individuals who consume low-carb diets.
+Cortisol and testosterone share a negatively inverse relationship, which could explain why cortisol increases, while testosterone decreases.
+However, if you keep fat consumption high while going low on carbohydrates, it seems to work and not increase cortisol, such as in the case of the ketogenic diet.

 Post-Workout Protein Shakes May Offer No Real Benefit

 Another way modern teaching may have misled us is with the gospel that we MUST consume a protein shake immediately following our workouts.
-Yes, while we still need sufficient protein over the day to stimulate sufficient muscle protein synthesis, this particular timing window is not necessary.
+Yes, while we still need adequate protein over the day to stimulate sufficient muscle protein synthesis, this particular timing window is not necessary.

 How do we know that?
 Because a study revealed that subjects consuming a protein shake compared against subjects drinking only water, had no difference in markers for protein synthesis.
 So, do yourself a favour and do no develop paranoia about drinking a protein shake minutes after completing your workout.
 Your wallet will also thank you!

 Protein Does Not Raise Testosterone Levels

 Though this should be fairly obvious, it is not, as MOST people associate anything with building muscle to increase testosterone levels.
-However, consuming more protein at the cost of carbohydrates and fats in counter-productive, and will diminish your potential for building muscle.
-Instead, consume moderate protein with ample fats and sufficient carbohydrate according to performance needs, will achieve the best rate of anabolism (more on that in the body type guidelines below).
+However, consuming more protein at the cost of carbohydrates and fats is counter-productive, and will diminish your potential for building muscle.
+Instead, consume moderate protein with ample fats and sufficient carbohydrates according to performance needs, will achieve the best rate of anabolism (more on that in the body type guidelines below).